devvcore/frappe-unified-deployment/README.md

 - **Drive**: Click on "Drive" module for file storage and collaboration
 - **Insights**: Click on "Insights" module for business intelligence and analytics
 - **Gameplan**: Click on "Gameplan" module for team discussions and collaboration
+- **Helpdesk**: Click on "Helpdesk" module for customer support and ticket management

 All apps are integrated and share the same user database and permissions system.